eoPortal

 Biomass also has the potential to evolve into an operational system, providing long-term monitoring of forests – one of Earth’s most important natural resources.

-• In 2009, the three candidate Earth Explorer Core missions, namely BIOMASS, CoReH2O (Cold Regions Hydrology high-resolution Observatory) and PREMIER (Process Exploration through Measurement of infrared and millimeter-wave Emitted Radiation) were selected for feasibility study and their resulting Reports for Mission Selection were published in June 2012.
+In 2009, the three candidate Earth Explorer Core missions, namely Biomass, CoReH2O (Cold Regions Hydrology high-resolution Observatory) and PREMIER (Process Exploration through Measurement of infrared and millimeter-wave Emitted Radiation) were selected for feasibility study and their resulting Reports for Mission Selection were published in June 2012.
 19) 20)

-- Following the User Consultation Meeting held in Graz, Austria on 5-6 March 2013, the Earth Science Advisory Committee (ESAC) has recommended implementing Biomass as the 7th Earth Explorer Mission within the frame of the ESA Earth Observation Envelope Program.
+On March 2, 2013, Biomass was among the three missions down selected for phase A studies.
+Following the User Consultation Meeting held in Graz, Austria on 5-6 March 2013, the Earth Science Advisory Committee (ESAC) has recommended implementing Biomass as the 7th Earth Explorer Mission within the frame of the ESA Earth Observation Envelope Program.
+On May 7, 2013, ESA's Earth Observation Program Board selected Biomass to become the seventh Earth Explorer mission.
+1)

 The primary scientific objectives of the Biomass mission are to determine the distribution of above-ground biomass in the world forests and to measure annual changes in this stock throughout the mission to greatly enhance our understanding of the land carbon cycle.
 To achieve these objectives, the Biomass sensor will consist of a P-band (435 MHz) Synthetic Aperture Radar (SAR) in side-looking geometry with full polarimetric and interferometric capabilities.
 The main architectural elements of the Biomass mission are shown in Figure 2.
 23) 24) 25) 26) 27) 28) 29)